AndyCuba/getdog/README.md

-The app allows to buy dog;
+The app allows to buy a dog;